 Here are the best smartphones of 2021 for India:

-The Galaxy S21 Ultra sets the bar higher than any other Samsung phone from the past, with strides in the camera zoom technology, performance, battery life, and display.
+The Galaxy S21 Ultra sets the bar higher than any other smartphone, with strides in the camera zoom technology, performance, battery life, and display.
 If you are looking for the absolute best smartphone in India that doesn’t cut any corners, the Galaxy S21 Ultra is for you.

-The Galaxy S21 Ultra is one gorgeous-looking smartphone with a strong design and a finish that doesn’t catch fingerprints or scratches.
+The Galaxy S21 Ultra is one gorgeous-looking smartphone with a strong design and comes with a finish that doesn’t catch fingerprints or scratches.
 It has a 6.8-inch curved edge-to-edge screen with QHD+ resolution and a 120Hz refresh rate.
-Exynos 2100 powers the device which is paired with 12GB of RAM - the experience with Exynos processor is much better this time with excellent performance for the most part and improved efficiency.
-However, not everything is rosy, as it still suffers during heavy tasks such as gaming.
+Under the hood, it has an Exynos 2100 powers the device which is paired with 12GB of RAM.
+While the Exynos processor has improved leaps and bounds in terms of performance and efficiency.
+However, it still suffers during heavy tasks such as graphic-intensive gaming.
 There’s a fair bit of heating too, which is soon followed by throttling.

 The 5,000mAh battery units last for a day with 5 to 6 hours screen on time and the 25W adapter takes the device from 0 to 100% in 90 minutes.
 The device also supports wireless charging.
 Lastly, the Galaxy S21 Ultra is Samsung’s first non-Note phone that’s compatible with its S Pen stylus, and it’s a trend we like seeing.
 However, there is no S Pen included with the phone and, even when you make a separate purchase, there's no way to embed the stylus into the body of the phone.
 While it ticks all the boxes, it loses expandable storage and a charger in the box.